raabf/dockertex/README.md

 Both images are automatically rebuilt on Dockerhub when the Debian or Ubuntu base images change (they do on average each once per month).

+📵 ARM variants: Docker does not provide free builds on dockerhub any more, so I need an new infrastructure and hence the ARM variants are currently not building.

 ## 📑️ Table of Contents
 <!-- MarkdownTOC -->